Street King Immortal: Recording and production

 In November 2010, in an interview with MTV News, Surf Club producers Hit-Boy and Chase N. Cashe revealed that they had contributed production work for Street King Immortal.
 Hit-Boy revealed that they had visited 50 Cent to play him a selection of their productions and hear "where he was going with it".
 He went on to talk positively about the album's material and its musical variation:

 He's taking it back to the old 50.
 And he had some new records that were some different-sounding stuff too.
 I'm excited to see how people react to it, and hopefully we end up with some stuff on the album.
 I gave him some stuff he really loved.
 It's really a blend of the old 50 mixing with the new stuff that he's doing.
 It's crazy.

 Whilst attending the Sundance Film Festival on January 25, 2011, 50 Cent revealed to MTV News that "80 percent" of the album had been recorded, and also revealed that he had recorded material for the album with record producers Boi-1da, Alex da Kid and Symbolyc One.
 In an interview in March 2011 with online blogger DDotOmen, record producer Cardiak revealed that he had produced a song for the album called "Outlaw", which was later released to several digital outlets to promote the album.

 On April 8, 2011, MTV Mixtape Daily reported that producer Jim Jonsin had been involved in the album's recording sessions.
 In an interview with Rap-Up on May 13, 2011, American rapper Soulja Boy revealed that 50 Cent had requested several productions from him for the album whilst the pair were in California the previous month, and that he had given him roughly five of these productions to record over.
-He also claimed that 50 Cent had played him all of the material recorded for the album at the time, and was impressed with the material, stating that "His album was kinda dope.
-I ain't gonna lie to you.
-That's my big bro and all that.
+He also claimed that 50 Cent had played him all of the material recorded for the album at the time, and was impressed with the material, stating that "His album was dope That's my big bro and all that.
 I got love for him.
-He's got some good stuff on there".
+He's got some great stuff on there".
 In an appearance with singer Nicole Scherzinger on The Ellen DeGeneres Show, hosted by comedian and actress Ellen DeGeneres, on May 24, 2011, 50 Cent and Scherzinger performed their single "Right There", and 50 Cent revealed that the album was only a single song away from completion.
 He also confirmed that the mixing process for the album had already begun.